groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 2.7.7.3 (2022-011-04) =
+* ADDED compatibility check for dokan lite to dequeue conflict scripts on the reports dashboard.
+* TWEAKED Ignore license checks and notices for inactive addons.
+* TWEAKED Improved select2 usability
+* FIXED Fatal error caused by invalid numeric value when displaying number custom fields.
+* FIXED Fatal error using stdClass instead of array in new form builder when rendering.

 = 2.7.7.2 (2022-011-04) =
 * TWEAKED Change js file handles to avoid ChartJS conflict.